migmartinez/364final/README.md

  X	At least one WTForm that sends data with a POST request to a new page.
 (NOT counting the login or registration forms provided for you in class.)

- At least two custom validators for a field in a WTForm, NOT counting the custom validators included in the log in/auth code.
+ X At least two custom validators for a field in a WTForm, NOT counting the custom validators included in the log in/auth code.

  X	Include at least one way to update items saved in the database in the application (like in HW5).

- Include at least one way to delete items saved in the database in the application (also like in HW5).
+ X	Include at least one way to delete items saved in the database in the application (also like in HW5).

  X	Include at least one use of redirect.